Vitorialuz229/ProjetoAnna-Bella/README.md

-# Anna Bella - Official Website
+# Anna Bella - Official Website - EN | PT
 Welcome to the repository of model Anna Bella's official website.
 This project is dedicated to showcasing Anna Bella's beauty, career and incredible advertising campaigns.
 <br>
 # Content